hemidactylus/katasandbox/repair-improvements/step4.md

 data mismatch (and not simple placement in different SSTable pools), thus preventing the "overstreaming explosions" that could occur in previous versions.

+Both the transaction around the repair process and the existence of three separate pools of SSTables are improvements introduced in Cassandra 4.0.

 ### SSTable inspection

 Enough with the theory - let's look at the SSTables on Node2 now and at its